davidcanovas/corpus-processing-tools/README.md

 ## split_file.py
 This script splits a file into smalle ones.
 In this script, each new file will contain 1000000 lines.

+## cleaner.py
+This scripts removes lines which contain a forbidden word.
+In this script, the taboo words are "sample" and "example".
+The script is case sensitive and considers periods as part of the word.
+Therefore, "sample." will not be flagged.